JamFox/quartz.jamfox.dev/content/kobo/How the World Thinks.md

 ---
-title: How the World Thinks
+title: "How the World Thinks"
 draft: true
 date: YYYY-MM-DD
 ---